FindMySchool LogoFindMySchool

 The headline story at Key Stage 2 is consistency and strength across the core measures.

-Reading, mathematics and grammar, punctuation and spelling scaled scores are each recorded at 108, 108 and 107 respectively in the latest published dataset.
+• Reading, mathematics and grammar, punctuation and spelling scaled scores are each recorded at 108, 108 and 107 respectively in the latest published results.

 Rankings add helpful context for parents comparing nearby schools.
-The school is ranked 2,273rd in England for primary outcomes (FindMySchool ranking, based on official data) and 1st locally in Kings Langley.
-This places it above England average overall, within the top 25% of schools in England.
+The school is ranked 990th in England for primary academic outcomes (FindMySchool ranking, based on official data) and 1st locally in Kings Langley.
+Its overall primary ranking is 2,253rd in England, which places it above the national middle.

 These figures matter in practical terms.
 A school with a high proportion hitting expected standard and a meaningful cohort reaching greater depth typically has strong curriculum sequencing and consistent teaching routines across year groups.
 It also suggests that higher attainers are being stretched rather than capped at “secure”.